 What is in my credit report?

-Your credit report contains your name and any name variations, your address, and previous addresses, telephone number (including unlisted number), Social Security number, year and month of birth, and employment information.
+Your credit report contains your name and any name variations, your address, and previous addresses, telephone numbers, Social Security number, birth date, and employment information.
 Information in your report also includes matters of public record such as civil judgments, tax liens and bankruptcies.

 You have the right to know who has inquired about your credit file or has requested your report over the last six months.
 Reports you receive must also include the identity of all such inquiries.
 Inquiries related to pre-approved offers, as well as your own inquiries, are not available to credit grantors.
 However, they are included in credit reports that you order for yourself.

 For a guide to understanding how to read your credit report, see "The Ultimate Credit Report Cheat Sheet" .